-These 6-hourly conference calls will continue until the tropical cyclone dissipates (as determined by NHC or HPC).
+These 6-hourly coordination calls will continue until the tropical cyclone dissipates.
 All other routine forecast collaboration calls between WFOs should be superseded by these NHC-led calls for the duration of the tropical cyclone threat.
 For simplicity, and acknowledging the forecast difficulties associated with tropical cyclones, all offices listed in Section 1 should participate in these calls, even if the system will only peripherally affect their County Warning Area(s).
 Mission-critical and time-critical products or services (i.e. Level 1 products and services) should have priority.

-WFOs and RFCs serving the southwestern U.S., as well as their backup offices, will include the NHC Conference call number and Passcode, and the general NHC Operations (non-conference call) telephone number prominently in their level Station Duty Manuals or relevant operations manual.
+WFOs and RFCs serving the southwestern U.S., as well as their backup offices, will include the NHC Conference call number and passcode, and the general NHC Operations (non-conference call) telephone number prominently in their level Station Duty Manuals or relevant operations manual.

-- 2.2 Coordination between WFOs: WFOs should closely coordinate their forecast grids to help ensure consistency of forecast information.
-This is especially true for critical gridded QPF and wind forecasts which may be quite complex during a tropical cyclone event. - 2.3 Coordination with State Liaison Offices (SLOs): SLOs should coordinate closely and frequently with their state emergency management officials, and with adjacent SLOs to help ensure provision of consistent forecast information and related expected impacts. - 2.4 Coordination with the Ocean Prediction Center (OPC).
+2.2 Coordination between WFOs: WFOs should closely coordinate their forecast grids to help ensure consistency of information.
+This is especially true for gridded QPF and wind forecasts, which may be complex during a tropical cyclone event.

+2.3 Coordination with State Liaison Offices (SLOs): SLOs should coordinate closely and frequently with their state emergency management officials, and with adjacent SLOs, to help ensure provision of consistent forecast information and related impacts.

+2.4 Coordination with the Ocean Prediction Center (OPC).
 If a tropical cyclone will affect OPC's area of responsibility within 72 hours, then they will be included in the aforementioned 6-hourly conference calls with the NHC.